bonitasoft/bonita-doc/md/ldap-synchronizer.md

 The date format in log file names follows the syntax of the Java SimpleDateFormat class.
 This is useful to control the number of log file create as the logger will append information to an existing log file if the file name already exists.
-Example: if you set the format to "?yyyy-mm"Â�, you will get one new log file per month.
+Example: if you set the format to "?yyyy-mm", you will get one new log file per month.

 ### mapper.properties